toomanynights/todolist/README.md

 -   Make sure you install the [Simple UI library](https://steamcommunity.com/sharedfiles/filedetails/?id=2760035814) - the mod won't work without it.
 -   The mod is done with compatibility in mind, so I don't anticipate any issues.
 -   However, if some other mod changes the left panel, there may be problems due to how left panel changes are handled by the game.
-Please let me know about the problem.
+Please let me know if you encounter a problem.
 -   Safe to add or remove mid-save.
 -   Supports UI scaling.
 -   Supports MP.